ttx/summitsched/README.rst

 ./manage.py syncdb

 Copy sched.json.sample to sched.json and edit the file to match the tracks, trackleads and room layout you want to have.
+Note that the room "id" is an integer for Summit and a string for Sched.

 Then run:
 ./manage.py loadsched sched.json

 Then you can run a test server using: